American Show Racer

-The American Show Racer pigeon (also known as the Show Pen Racer, and nicknamed the "Bird of Dignity.")
+The American Show Racer (also known as the Show Pen Racer, and nicknamed the "Bird of Dignity") is a breed of fancy pigeon.
 It began being crafted over 100 years ago in the United States with selective breeding.
 It is primarily considered a show breed of form rather than racing.
 The Show racer along with other varieties of domesticated pigeons are all direct descendants of the rock dove (Columba livia).
 Pigeon historian Wendell Levi mentions Show Pen Racers in his book The Pigeon.
 He describes the early development of the breed in the United States and early breeders of the variety.

 History

-From the very beginning, the ordinary flying Homer was crossed with an Antwerp to get the substance, a Scandaroon to get the length of head and curve of the top of' the skull, and with the Cumulet to get the delicate cere around the The American Pigeon Journal displayed the Show Homer, bred by Neuerburg on its cover in May 1927.
+From the very beginning, the ordinary flying Homer was crossed with an Antwerp to get the substance, a Scandaroon to get the length of head and curve of the top of' the skull, and with the Cumulet to get the delicate cere The American Pigeon Journal displayed the Show Homer, bred by Neuerburg on its cover in May 1927.
 Showing began during the late 1920s and 1930s, on the east coast but it was not until the early 40s that a standard was drawn to guide the breed's development.
 Breeders on the west coast, including Twombly, also began developing the breed and by the early 1950s they were being shown at the famous Pageant of Pigeons show.
 The breeds further development had firmly become national in scope.
 By the 60's with the aid of established standard the breed, breeders in the Nortwest began outcrossing with other breeds to incorporate new colors without changing form.
 Earl Dean of Wichita, however, is credited with establishing the rare colors now found in the breed.In 1952, The American Show Pen Racer Club was formed at the National Show held in Des Moines, Iowa.

 As years passed, the word “pen” was removed from the club name and it was officially changed to The American Show Racer Association (ASRA).
 As the breed developed, the standard was updated and in the year 2000, a new standard drawing was created and accepted by vote of the membership.
 Emphasis is placed on "station" (which includes an upright posture) and a powerful head.
 The bird should be very smooth-feathered.